 Published by The Ford Family Foundation.
 A report exploring how the ACE Study findings are being applied in Oregon.
 Residents of Oregon and Siskiyou County, Calif., may order the report for free from Select Books »

 Anyone may download a PDF of the report here

 This report summarizes the work of the Oregon Parenting Education Collaborative, 2010-2015.
 The initiative supports expanded access to best practice parenting education programs.

 Professors John Geldof and Karen Volmar of Oregon State University have completed a report on the developing intersections between parenting education Hubs and Coordinated Care Organizations.

+Funded in part by The Ford Family Foundation.
 Information to help local citizens and policy makers make better decisions about issues in Oregon rural communities.

 Resources that can make a difference in your community.
 Free to residents of Oregon and Siskiyou County, Calif.